differentialhq/differential/docs/advanced/distributed-caching.md

 Status: **General Availability**

-When a function returns a value, Differential will store it in the control-plane state.
+Differential is useful for caching expensive operations and speeding up you application by storing returned values in the control-plane.
 It's then available to be used by other calls, without having to call the function again.
-This is useful for caching expensive operations, and speeding up your application.

 Differential supports global caching via a convenience function called `cached`.
 It takes a function, and a `ttl` in milliseconds and returns a new function that prompts the user to provide a cache key.
 If the function has already been called with that key, it will return the same result as before.